 Game management and understanding how to control a match are important elements for young players learning any sport.
 So how do we coach it?
-Ben Bartlett, one of The FA’s most highly regarded coach developers provides ideas as to how you can create conditions for your players to cope with pressure and manage the game.
+Ben Bartlett, former FA Coach Developer and now Head of Coaching at Fulham FC Academy, provides ideas as to how you can create conditions for your players to cope with pressure and manage the game.

 If we value young people (and young footballers) having the capacity to understand that there may be different ways to respond when different challenges present themselves; to what extent do we, as coaches, establish some environmental conditions that expose players to different challenges and support them to practise, think about and discuss how they might best respond?

 In a football context (as in other aspects of life), some of these situations will occur organically and challenge the players to respond as they are happening, and then think about how it went and how their approach may change if similar situations occur again.
 Is there some benefit in ‘structuring’ some of these experiences into a players development programme?

 In discussion recently with a group of coaches we agreed that it would be an aspiration to support the development of tactically adaptable players who can self-manage.
 This discussion emerged from some general observations from a coach whose under 14 team had entered an end of season tournament that the League they played in had organised.

 In this tournament they played three games (of 20 minutes each) in a group that they had to finish in the top two from to qualify for semi-finals.
 They then had to try to win the tournament by winning a semi-final and final.
 This isn’t an uncommon tournament design.

 They won the first game 5-0, continuing to play with purpose throughout the game (which on reflection the coach and players thought, at the end of the tournament, was a mistake).
 Drew a tough physical 2nd game with the eventual winners 1-1 before qualifying for the semi-finals with a 4-0 win in which they scored two early goals and, similar to the first game, continued to attack with pace throughout the 20 minutes.